What we're doing to improve high streets in Bristol.

 - support for businesses through our Business Development Officers

-- a programme of culture activity, events and markets for the City Centre, which started in October 2021
+- a programme of culture activity, events and markets for the City Centre and 9 priority high streets

-We're working on plans to improve each of the priority areas.
+- working on a programme of street scene and greening improvements to enhance each of the priority areas.
 Examples include:

 - bins and recycling facilities